-Africa is not an EV hotspot, and even per-capita ICE vehicle penetration is less than other continents, with a motorization rate of 44 vehicles per 1,000 people compared with 484 in Europe.
+Africa is not an EV hotspot, and even per-capita ICE vehicle penetration is less than other continents, with a motorization rate of 44 vehicles per 1,000 people compared with 484 in Europe as of 2018.
 Estimates have only three markets – South Africa, Algeria and Egypt – accounting for 70% of Africa’s entire vehicle fleet.

 Since 2015, according to one source, only 600 BMW i3s have been sold on the continent, as well as a handful of Nissan Leafs and Jaguar I-Paces.
 In August 2019, motoring publication Europe Auto News described Africa as an EV dead zone, but said there could still be hope.
 Volkswagen Group, BMW and Nissan are among EV makers talking to the South African government about kickstarting greater EV sales.
 And early indications show the South African car industry is receptive.

 “The industry is preparing a unified stance on electrification to present to the government by the end of the year,” Mike Mabass, CEO of the National Association of Automobile Manufactures of South Africa, told Bloomberg.

 Chief among its goals, Mabass said, was persuading lawmakers to reduce or drop a 23% import tariff on EVs to help boost South African sales.
 Even with the financially struggling state-owned power monopoly, the car lobby wants the government to invest in charging infrastructure.
 Mabass also said the auto industry makes up 7% of the country’s economy, one of the few industrial sectors growing in a nation beset by recession.